ksu-cs-textbooks/cis308/content/1-chapter/1_6-loops.md

 ```

 ## Break
-The "break" statement immediately stops execution of a loop.
+The `break` statement immediately stops execution of a loop.
 For example, this code allows us to get and print 10 numbers, unless the user types a 0:

 ```c
 int i, num;